-- If it is before 3am then stress could be the reason for awakening.
+- If it is before 3 am then stress could be the reason for awakening.
 What are you doing to manage and release your stress through the day?
-Those hours between 1am and 3am correspond to the time of the Liver.
+Those hours between 1 am and 3 am correspond to the time of the Liver.
 Can you reduce consumption of caffeine (coffee and chocolate), alcohol or fatty foods?
 The liver energy loves to plan and strategize so spend a few minutes before you go to bed writing your to do list and journaling about your day so you can let it go and you don’t spend all night thinking about it.

 Learn how to consciously let go through relaxation techniques practised during the day when you are not aiming to fall asleep.
 Deep belly breathing is a great exercise for letting go.
-Breathe in for the count of 4, hold your breath for the count of 2 and breathe out for the count of 4 and rest for the count of 2.
+Breathe in for the count of 4, hold your breath for the count of 2, breathe out for the count of 4 and rest for the count of 2.
 Fill your belly with each breath and use your belly to really empty your lungs.
 This means you are engaging your diaphragm and doing this switches off your flight and fight response which then allows you to relax completely.

 Thinking things through in the middle of the night is the least productive time for coming up with solutions to problems.
 Spend 10 min reviewing your day before getting into bed.
 Revisit conversations, activities and make a note of anything forgotten, overlooked or misunderstood that needs reviewing tomorrow.
 Keep a note pad and pen beside your bed for thoughts that arise, write them down and let them go until the morning, you can review them again then.
 Follow this by writing a gratitude journal before bed, think of at least 3 things to be grateful for each day.
 Read something inspirational before settling to sleep.

 Air your room out daily.
 Open the window during the day in winter to clear the air and sleep with the window open in summer to let in fresh air.